Bonding & StructureDiagram

 Covalent Bonding — Sharing Electrons

 This diagram covers Covalent Bonding — Sharing Electrons within Covalent Bonding for GCSE Chemistry.
-Revise Covalent Bonding in Bonding & Structure for GCSE Chemistry with 25 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 3 of 12 in this topic.
+Revise Covalent Bonding in Bonding & Structure for GCSE Chemistry with 25 exam-style questions and 21 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 4 of 13 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position